andyfitzsuse/andyfitz.github.io/guide.md

  "*I’ve learned and you should know* …"

 If this context is absent, I am assuming you have the same level of excitement for detail that I do and am missing the mark.
-Cutting me off and saying “I don’t care” or “another time” is absolutely fine.
+Cutting me off and saying “I don’t care” or “another time” is absolutely fine and even preferred.
 I’ve never been offended by someone wanting to simplify communication.
 It doesn't hurt my feelings or change my perception of you.
 If anything I appreciate knowing when you don’t need more information and that the task at hand is obvious.
 By contrast, only geeking out and not resolving outstanding work can be a problem for us both.
 If we’re working together, we don’t have an academic relationship.
 I trust those I work with to accept information given to them with the relevance they need to perform their role.